ivanp81/microservices/README.md

 # Domain
 The following is the simple domain problem that the service try to solve:

 - A user can manage advertises.
-He can list, save, update, delete it
+An advertise have title and content.
+Users can list, save, update, delete advertise
-- A user can perform a full-text search inside the advertises's title and content
-- Every word researched must be present in the advertise
+- A user can perform a full-text search inside the advertises's title and content.
+Every word researched must be present in the advertise
 - The search index is automatically synchronized every time that an event (save\update, delete) occurs on an advertise

 # Features